The Missouri Homestead Exemption

 Federal Nonbankruptcy Exemptions

 In Missouri, the homestead exemption applies to real property, including your home, condominium, or co-op.
-You must own and occupy the property in order to protect it.
-The homestead exemption also applies to a manufactured home that you have converted to real property by permanently affixing it to the land.
+You must own and occupy the property to protect it.
+The homestead exemption also applies to a manufactured home you have converted to real property by permanently affixing it to the land.

 Property held as a tenancy by the entirety.
 This ownership interest exists when property is owned by a married couple as a single marital entity, not as individuals.
-Wyoming is one of about 25 states where a married couple can own property as tenants by the entirety.
-If one spouse files for bankruptcy—not both—the bankruptcy trustee might be prevented from using the property equity to pay off debts.
-Your property equity could be fully protected.
-However, be warned that this is a tricky area of law.
-Talk with a local bankruptcy attorney before filing to ensure that you don't lose valuable property.
-Is this really a risk?
-Absolutely, because you don't have an automatic right to dismiss a Chapter 7 case if you make a mistake.
+If one spouse files for bankruptcy, the trustee might be prevented from using the property equity to pay off debts.
+However, this is a tricky area of law, so talk with a local bankruptcy attorney to ensure you don't lose valuable property.

-You can file for bankruptcy in Missouri after living there for more than 180 days.
-However, you must live in Missouri much longer before using Missouri exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Missouri after living there for over 180 days.
+However, you must live in Missouri for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?